goossens/ObjectTalk/docs/About.md

 heck would the world need another scripting language?
 Well, the simple answer is: it doesn't as we already have more than enough of them!
 I wouldn't even suggest ObjectTalk is a language for serious software development.
-If you need to deploy code, look elsewhere.
+If you need to deploy mission=critical code, look elsewhere.
 ObjectTalk is however is a good starting point to learn programming and it's also good if you want to learn language development.
 Those of you who have ever looked at the code for compilers and interpreters of populars languages will probably know what I mean.

 The objectives for the development of ObjectTalk where: